-Anyone may be a part of Adventures with Geeks.
+Anyone may be a part of the Geek Adventures community.
 We welcome and respect the stranger.
-No prerequisites exist for participation in our community.
+No prerequisites exist for participation in the community.

-Sponsors who choose to participate in Adventures with Geeks must adhere to the ‘only what you can make on site’ mentality for representing their brand.
+Sponsors who choose to participate in Geek Adventures must adhere to the ‘only what you can make on site’ mentality for representing their brand.
 No attendees will wear tech / sponsor branded clothing in order to keep the conversations about each other not brand promotion.

 In other words, it’s cool to wear clothes from a brand you love, just not your own.
 So if you love Oscar Mayer wieners, but you don’t sell Oscar Mayer wieners, you’re welcome to wear you favorite Oscar Mayer wieners shirt.

 Radical self-expression arises from the unique gifts of the individual.
 No one other than the individual or a collaborating group can determine its content.
 It is offered as a gift to others.
 In this spirit, the giver should respect the rights and liberties of the recipient.

 Our community values creative cooperation and collaboration.
 We strive to produce, promote and protect social networks, public spaces, works of art, and methods of communication that support such interaction.

 We value civil society.
 Community members who organize events should assume responsibility for public welfare and endeavor to communicate civic responsibilities to participants.
 They must also assume responsibility for conducting events in accordance with local, state and federal laws.